 Is great customer service important?
-High-quality customer service leads to customer happiness and that leads to word-of-mouth promotion, the most effective way to promote your business or build a great reputation.
-By improving your customer service, you’ll help your customers feel important and that helps build long-term relationships.
+High-quality customer service leads to a positive customer experience, customer happiness and that leads to word-of-mouth promotion, the most effective way to promote your business or build a great reputation.
+By improving your customer care, you’ll help your customers feel important and that helps establish a connection.
+As you interact with someone along their entire customer journey your opportunities to use customer feedback to create a happy customer will create a loyal customer.
+The difference between customer service and a great customer service experience requires effort, but it’s worth your time to improve customer to develop a strong customer service strategy and build long-term relationships.

 Perhaps you’ve heard the frequently quoted statistic that 68% of customers leave due to perceived indifference.
 If you’re an MSP or a VAR, that’s a success-defining statistic.
 If you’re an internal IT department, that may be the difference between keeping your department in-house or, gasp, outsourcing.